 We construct a large database of publicly traded U.S. firms and independent directors appointed between 2000 and 2014.
-We build several machine learning algorithms designed to predict director performance using director, board, and firm level data available to the nominating committee at the time of the nominating decision.
+We employ several machine learning algorithms designed to predict director performance using director, board, and firm level data available to the nominating committee at the time of the nominating decision.
 We compare the algorithms' selections of directors to the ones actually chosen by firms.
 The discrepancies between firms' actual choices of directors and the choices based on the predictions from our algorithms allow us to characterize which individual features are overrated by decision makers.
 In addition, by characterizing firms that tend to nominate directors with predictably poor performance, our analysis speaks to the role of governance structures in the selection of directors.
 As such, the algorithms' predictions can provide insights into the decision-making process that governs the selection of corporate directors.

 A crucial element of any algorithm designed to select valuable independent directors is a process for assessing a director's performance in a particular firm.
 The task of measuring the performance of an individual director is challenging.
 Directors generally act collectively on the board and it is usually impossible for a researcher to ascertain the actions of any director.
 Hart and Zingales (2017) emphasize that directors' fiduciary duty is to represent the interests of the firm's shareholders.
 Their popularity among shareholders is thus a natural metric for evaluating them.
 For that reason, our main measure of director performance is based on levels of shareholder support in annual director re-elections.
-This is an individualized, market-based measure of performance which captures some aspects of investors' preferences.
-We task the algorithm, with predicting the excess support relative to the slate, as well as a dummy variable that captures low absolute shareholder support - i.e., strong dissent against a director.
+Voting based measures are individualized, market-based measures of performance that capture investors' preferences.
+Therefore, we task the algorithm with predicting the average excess voting support relative to the slate of directors up for reelection over the first three years of director tenure.

-We employ several machine learning algorithms to predict the performance of any potential director at any particular company, taking into consideration who is currently sitting on the board.
+We employ several machine learning algorithms to predict the performance of a potential director at a particular company, taking into consideration who is currently sitting on the board.
 Using our sample of public firms, we train each algorithm on a training set (directors appointed between 2000 and 2011), and then compare the predictions to the observed out-of-sample data using a test set (directors appointed between 2012 and 2014).

-We find that these algorithms make accurate out-of-sample predictions of the distribution of outcomes, whether predicting the level of shareholder support, the excess support relative to the slate, strong dissent against a director by shareholders, or director turnover.
+We find that these algorithms make accurate out-of-sample predictions of the distribution of outcomes.
 The directors the algorithms predicted would do poorly did worse on average than the directors the algorithms predicted would do well.
-In comparison, the directors predicted to do poorly by an Akaike Information Criterion (AIC)-selected OLS model do not actually have worse performance out of sample than those it predicted would do well.
-Machine learning algorithms, by letting the data speak about the underlying relationships among a large set of candidate predictors, end up fitting the data much better and consequently do better at predicting future outcomes out of sample.
+In comparison, the directors predicted to do poorly by an Akaike Information Criterion (AIC)-selected OLS model do not have worse performance out of sample than those it predicted would do well.

-We ensure that the out of sample predictive accuracy of the algorithm is not dependent on one particular measure of director performance by considering multiple measures of director performance.
-For example, we use strong dissent against a director as an alternative performance measure.
-Also, a director who leaves soon after being appointed is likely to have been a poor choice (Ferreira et al., 2017, Bates et al., 2016).
-Therefore, an additional director performance measure we use in our predictions is whether the newly appointed director leaves the board within two years of appointment.
-We show that our algorithms do well in predicting this director-turnover measure as well.
-Finally, we consider the model's ability to predict firm profitability and announcement returns of director appointments.
-We find that the algorithm's predictions of shareholder votes to re-elect directors are also strongly related to firm profitability and announcement returns around director appointments.
+We ensure that the out of sample predictive accuracy of the algorithm is not dependent on one particular measure of director performance by considering two alternative outcome measures in addition to excess votes.
+The first is a dichotomous variable that captures low absolute shareholder support - i.e., strong dissent against a director.
+The second is based on the idea that a director who leaves shortly after being appointed likely reflects a poor director-firm match (Ferreira et al., 2017, Bates et al., 2016).
+We therefore use a dichotomous variable for turnover within two years of appointment as an alternative performance measure.
+In unreported tests, we also use total instead of excess votes to measure director performance and draw the same conclusions.
+Finally, we consider the model's ability to predict announcement returns of director appointments.
+We find that the algorithm's predictions of shareholder votes to reelect directors are also strongly related to announcement returns around director appointments.